XQual/dockerfiles/README.md

 # dockerfiles
-Owns some Dockerfile files to simplify using Xgent in a containerized context
+Owns some Dockerfile files to simplify using XAgent in a containerized context